 Chris Powell focuses his practice on road transport issues, regularly representing haulage, transport and logistics companies.
 He has considerable experience in regulatory matters involving operator licences and compliance failings, as well as more serious criminal investigations relating to fraud.

 Dear Sally, I can’t thank you enough for today!
 You took the pressure off me and I felt so looked after and understood everything that was happening.
 Thank you so much!

 Michelle Young is a residential property specialist and heads up the residential property team at Nottingham-based law firm Rotheras Solicitors.

 Lucy Pettitt has amassed over 12 years of experience in all aspects of Conveyancing.

-Emily Weston is as an Associate Solicitor in the Residential Conveyancing team and is based primarily at our Beeston office.
+Emily Weston is as a Senior Associate Solicitor in the Residential Conveyancing team and is based primarily at our Beeston office.

-Kate Barry is a Solicitor in the residential property department at Rotheras and is based at our firm’s Long Eaton Office.
+Laura Smith is a Licensed Conveyancer in the residential property department at Rotheras Solicitors and is based at our Lace Market Office.